 Reconstruction work following the 1967 war allowed archaeologists to excavate various areas in the Jewish Quarter.
-One of the most significant finds from the OT period was the Broad Wall.
-Built by Hezekiah in the days before the 701 B.C. invasion by the Assyrian king Sennacherib, the Broad Wall enclosed the Western Hill and increased the walled area of Jerusalem five-fold.
+One of the most significant finds from the Old Testament period was the Broad Wall.
+Built by Hezekiah in the days before the 701 BC invasion by the Assyrian king Sennacherib, the Broad Wall enclosed the Western Hill and increased the walled area of Jerusalem five-fold.

 Jewish Ritual Bath

-Numerous mikvot were discovered in the excavations of the Jewish Quarter, attesting to the importance of ritual purity for Jews in the first century A.D.
+Numerous mikvot were discovered in the excavations of the Jewish Quarter, attesting to the importance of ritual purity for Jews in the first century AD.
 Larger mikvot were often divided by a low wall or column to separate those entering the bath from those exiting.
-Construction and use of these baths was governed by strict Jewish laws.
+Construction and use of these baths were governed by strict Jewish laws.

 Constructed by the Temple Institute and based on extensive research, this golden menorah is appropriate for use in the Third Temple.
-Over two meters in height and plated with 43 kg (95 lbs) of gold, this menorah is the first such constructed since the destruction of the Temple.
+Over 6.5 feet (2 m) in height and plated with 95 pounds (43 kg) of gold, this menorah is the first such constructed since the destruction of the Temple.
 This menorah is on display in the Jewish Quarter.

-See the Cardo, for related pictures, text and links.
+See BiblePlaces’s pages on the Cardo and the Western Wall, for related pictures, text, and links.

 The Old City, Jewish Quarter (Frommer’s) Describes the history and main sites of the Jewish Quarter, including hours of operation and prices at the time of publication.

-The Jewish Quarter (Virtual Israel Experience) Highlights the main features of the newest quarter in the Old City with links to related topics, especially historical.
+The Jewish Quarter (Virtual Israel Experience, JVL) Highlights the main features of this quarter in the Old City with links to related topics, especially historical.